Dre Campbell Farm

 Takeaway

-Commercial leaf miner pesticides are available, but fortunately, as you can see, there are also many solutions to control the critters organically.
+Commercial leaf miner pesticides are available.
+However, as you can see, many solutions also exist to control the critters organically.